-ADMJ-122 Introduction to Criminal Procedures
+ADMJ-122 Introduction to Criminal Procedures 54 hours lecture; 54 hours total

 This course examines the roles and responsibilities of each component of the criminal justice system when interacting with violators of the law.
 The students in this course will become familiar with the procedural rights of an accused from the time of an accusation until the completion of the sentence.